 About Brenda Loew

-Brenda Loew, M.Ac., L.Ac., specializes in Japanese acupuncture techniques, primarily Toyohari Meridian Therapy, Manaka Yin-yang Channel Balancing Therapies and Shonishin (pediatrics).
+Brenda Loew, M.Ac., AEMP / L.Ac., specializes in Japanese acupuncture techniques, primarily Toyohari Meridian Therapy, Manaka Yin-yang Channel Balancing Therapies and Shonishin (pediatrics).

-Practicing in Seattle, Washington, she was on the faculty at the Northwest Institute of Acupuncture and Oriental Medicine (NIAOM) from 1994 to 2002, and is currently clinical adjunct faculty at Bastyr Center for Natural Health in Seattle, adjunct faculty at Middle Way Acupuncture Institute in Mt.
-Vernon, WA and faculty with Cercle des Arts Thérapeutiques in Montreal, Canada.
-She has taught at the Pacific Rim College of Integrative Therapies (Victoria, B.C.), Bastyr University and Wu Hsing Tao Acupuncture Schools in Seattle, National College of Natural Medicine in Portland, OR, the Institute of Traditional Medicine (Toronto, Canada) as well as, teaching Toyohari Meridian Therapy, Shonishin japanese pediatric needle therapy and Manaka Yin Yang Channel Balancing Therapies in other locations around North America.
+Practicing in Seattle, Washington since 1991, she was on the faculty at the Northwest Institute of Acupuncture and Oriental Medicine (NIAOM) from 1994 to 2002, and is currently clinical adjunct faculty at Bastyr University in Seattle and adjunct faculty at Middle Way Acupuncture Institute in Mt.
+Vernon, WA.
+She has taught at the Pacific Rim College of Integrative Therapies (Victoria, B.C.), Wu Hsing Tao Acupuncture School in Seattle, National College of Natural Medicine in Portland, OR, the Institute of Traditional Medicine (Toronto, Canada) and Cercle des Arts Thérapeutiques in Montreal, Canada as well as, teaching Toyohari Meridian Therapy, Shonishin japanese pediatric needle therapy and Manaka Yin Yang Channel Balancing Therapies in other locations around North America.

-She has studied Toyohari Meridian Therapy since 1994 with advanced studies in the U.S., Europe and Japan, and is an approved U.S. Instructor for the Toyohari Association.
+She has studied Toyohari Meridian Therapy since 1994 with advanced studies in the U.S., Europe and Japan, and is an approved U.S. Instructor for the Toyohari Association since 1997.

 Her other interests include meditation (she completed a yearlong meditation retreat in 1988), tai chi, research, studying acupuncture classics, community service, teaching and writing.
 She is happiest when engaged in dialogue with practitioners and students on how to make the ancient wisdom of the ancestors come alive in our modern times, and she is passionate about humanity’s relationship with Nature and what it means to be truly "Human".